NinePiece2/HomeCloudServer/README.md

 ### Proxmox

-After using Proxmox 7 in a virtual machine in the original [v1.0](#v10) configuration I decided to use the old components from v1.0 and run Proxmox on baremetal.
+After using Proxmox 7 in a virtual machine in the original [v1.0](#v10) configuration I decided to use the old components from v1.0 and run Proxmox 8.4 on bare metal.
 The server reused the Ryzen 7 2700x with 32GB of ECC RAM and added 2 500GB SSDs as a mirrored boot device.
 Proxmox allows us to use this storage for VMs and LXCs so this was enough for me presently.
-This server also has a dual port 10G NIC that is link aggrigated for 20G using LACP.
+This server also has a dual port 10G NIC that is link aggregated for 20G using LACP.

 This proxmox server runs multiple Virtual Machines and Linux Containers, the virtual machines include a Windows MineCraft Server VM that manages backups, server restarts and updates.
 The Linux Containers (LXCs) run some docker based game servers such as CS:2 and Garry's Mod and more importantly host multiple services that I have created, for more information visit my [Portfolio Site 💼](https://romitsagu.com/projects).
-The LXCs that are associated with websites also run self-hosted GitHub action runners that allow for Continous Deployment changes to be made when a new docker image of the site is available.
+The LXCs that are associated with websites also run self-hosted GitHub action runners that allow for Continuous Deployment changes to be made when a new docker image of the site is available.

 ### Networking

-When it comes to neworking the setup is not too advanced, I have a Ubiquiti Dream Machine Pro Max (UDM-Pro-Max) that handles routing and the subnet that is setup for the data center as well as setting clients to use the [local DNS](#dns-lancache-and-pihole).
-There is also a Brocade ICX6610-48-E that is connected to the UDM at 10G using a diract attach cable that I got from FS.com.
-The Brocade switch has all of the full licenses unlocked following a guide from [Fohdeesha](https://fohdeesha.com/docs/brocade-overview.html).
+When it comes to networking the setup is not too advanced, I have a Ubiquiti Dream Machine Pro Max (UDM-Pro-Max) that handles routing and the subnet that is setup for the data center as well as setting clients to use the [local DNS](#dns-lancache-and-pihole).
+There is also a Brocade ICX6610-48-E that is connected to the UDM at 10G using a direct attach cable that I got from FS.com.
+The Brocade switch has all the full licenses unlocked following a guide from [Fohdeesha](https://fohdeesha.com/docs/brocade-overview.html).
 Due to the licenses the switch has 48 1G RJ45 ports, 8 10G SFP+ ports, 8 10G SFP+ ports that come from two 40G QSFP+ to 4x10G DAC cables and 2 other 40G QSFP+ ports.
-Making this switch extremly versitle and cost efficient.
+Making this switch extremely versatile and cost efficient.

-These devices have allowed me to connect the servers at extremly high speeds and ensure that they can communicate quickly with eachother as well as clients on and off the local network.
+These devices have allowed me to connect the servers at extremely high speeds and ensure that they can communicate quickly with each other as well as clients on and off the local network.

 #### HAProxy Load Blancer
-To manage inbound connections requesting different websites that run on the lcoal network I have a HAProxy Load Balancer that takes in requests over port 443 and routes them to the correct local webserver and encrypts traffic using SSL through Cloudflare or LetsEncrypt depending on the service's needs.
+To manage inbound connections requesting different websites that run on the local network I have a HAProxy Load Balancer that takes in requests over port 443 and routes them to the correct local webserver and encrypts traffic using SSL through Cloudflare or LetsEncrypt depending on the service's needs.

 ### Kubernetes

-Spread across the two servers are 3 MicroK8s Kubernetes Nodes with the primary node on a Virual Machine on the [TrueNAS](#truenas) server due to the large amount of RAM and 2 on the [Proxmox](#proxmox) server that function as backups for if something goes wrong with the primary node.
+Spread across the two servers are 3 MicroK8s Kubernetes Nodes with the primary node on a Virtual Machine on the [TrueNAS](#truenas) server due to the large amount of RAM and 2 on the [Proxmox](#proxmox) server that function as backups for if something goes wrong with the primary node.

 Kubernetes Pods:
 [<img src=images/KubernetesPods.png >](images/KubernetesPods.png)

 ### Docker

 There are docker containers that run on both servers as shown in the images below using the [TrueNAS](#truenas) GUI and Portainer for the [Proxmox](#proxmox) server.
-For example, the [TrueNAS](#truenas) server runs things like Plex Media Server and Immich which take up alot of storage space for data and the [Proxmox](#proxmox) server hosts a Microsoft SQL Server 2022 Express container.
+For example, the [TrueNAS](#truenas) server runs things like Plex Media Server and Immich which take up a lot of storage space for data and the [Proxmox](#proxmox) server hosts a Microsoft SQL Server 2022 Express container.

 [TrueNAS](#truenas) Server:<br/>
 [<img src=images/TrueNASApps.png height=500>](images/TrueNASApps.png)